Tone woods for electric guitars

 Maple

 Guitar necks made of maple can be "roasted," "baked," "torrefied," and "caramelised" in a process that involves heating the wood to remove any moisture, oils and sugar, creating a more stable structure.
 As a result, the wood is much less vulnerable to temperature and humidity changes.
 The process takes place in an oxygen-free kiln so that the wood does not combust.
 During this process, the wood darkens due to a chemical reaction between the oils and sugar content, with the wood becoming darker the longer it is roasted.
 This colour change tends to make the figure pop and can become a very nice caramel-walnut colour.
-What has happened in effect is that this process speeds up the ageing process of the wood resulting in properly cured wood which otherwise may take decades to achieve.
+What has happened in effect is that this process speeds up the natural ageing process resulting in properly cured wood which otherwise may take decades to achieve.

 NOTE.
 Prices for high quality figured maple have tripled in the last few years.
 Expect to pay huge prices for a high quality figured cap.